 - hand signaling

 - braking

 - balancing

+- chalk/chalk sprayer

+- helmets to borrow/hairnets

+- participant waivers

 - weaving

 - turning

 - learning traffic signs

 - checking for traffic

 Bicycles should be the right size.
 To make sure the bicycle fits, have the child straddle the bike holding onto the handle bars and see if their feet can touch the ground flat.